-It’s been five years since I participated, not for lack of interest but because I didn’t have the necessary chemicals on hand or the weather was not conducive.
+It’s been five years since I participated, not due to lack of interest but because either I didn’t have the necessary chemicals on hand or the weather was not conducive.
 This year was different.
 I selected a camera, had paper to produce negatives and developer and fixer for processing.
-While it was overcast, it was bright enough to produce a good exposure and it wasn’t raining.
+While it was overcast, it was bright enough to produce a good exposure without excessive contrast and it wasn’t raining.

 I had a box of 8×10 paper that I cut in half and loaded into 4×5 film holders.
-Not only was this economical but the large paper negative could be contacted printed, or scanned and inverted in Photoshop.
-Another option would be to peel the emulsion from the backing and print the negative using an enlarger.
+Not only was this economical but the large paper negative could be contacted printed, or scanned and inverted in Photoshop, or the emulsion could be peeled from the backing and printed using an enlarger.

 As I hadn’t shot paper negatives in a while I limited my subject matter to the backyard.
 By staying close to home I could leave the camera set up while I ran into the darkroom and processed the negative.
 If that negative wasn’t quite right I could go back to the camera and recompose or vary the exposure time.

 Determining pinhole exposure times can be tricky as the apertures are tiny and the photographic paper has an ISO of around 3.
-I took readings with a handheld light meter.
-Using a pinhole exposure slide rule, I found the suggested exposure for my f/419 pinhole, 8 minutes!
+I took a reading with a handheld light meter then using a pinhole exposure slide rule, found the suggested exposure for my f/419 pinhole, 8 minutes!

-The Speed Graphic is perfect for pinhole work.
+I like using the Speed Graphic for pinhole work.
 It produces a large film or paper negative.
-It can zoom from wide angle to telephoto depending how far I extend the bellows.
+It can zoom from wide-angle to telephoto depending on how far I extend the bellows.
 It can be used in either horizontal or vertical orientation.
 I can load multiple film holders and stay in the field as long as I like.
 The flip-up eyepiece and wire finder aids in composition.
 It folds up for easy transport and with the exception of the bellows, is anything but fragile.